yashasnadigsyn/ofts-cli/README.md

 # OFTS-Cli

-A simple Google photos alternative that runs inside your terminal
+A simple Google photos alternative that runs inside your terminal.
+This project uses DeepFace to recognize faces and Microsoft's GIT to caption the images.